Music of Cuba: Coros de Clave

 Coros de Clave were popular choral groups that emerged at the beginning of the 20th century in Havana and other Cuban cities.

 The Cuban government only allowed black people, slaves or free, to cultivate their cultural traditions within the boundaries of certain mutual aid societies, which were founded during the 16th century.
 According to David H. Brown, those societies, called Cabildos, "provided in times of sickness and death, held masses for deceased members, collected funds to buy nation-brethren out of slavery, held regular dances and diversions on Sundays and feast days, and sponsored religious masses, processions and dancing carnival groups (now called comparsas) around the annual cycle of Catholic festival days."

 Within the Cabildos of certain neighborhoods from Havana, Matanzas, Sancti Spíritus and Trinidad, some choral groups were founded during the 19th century that organized competitive activities, and in some occasions were visited by local authorities and neighbors that gave them money and presents.
 Those choral societies were called Coros de Clave, probably after the instrument that used to accompany their performances, the Cuban Claves.

 The accompaniment of the choirs also included a guitar and the percussion was executed over the sound box of an American banjo from which the strings were removed, due to the fact that African drums performance was strictly forbidden in Cuban cities.
-The style of the Coros de Clave music, and particulally its rhythm, originated at a later time a popular song genre called Clave, which most probable served as the original prototype for the creation of the Criolla genre.
-Both genres, the Clave and the Criolla became very popular within the Cuban vernacular theater repertoire.
+The style of the Coros de Clave music, and particularly its rhythm, originated later a popular song genre called Clave, which most probable served as the original prototype for the creation of the Criolla genre.
+Both genres, the Clave and the Criolla, became very popular within the Cuban vernacular theater repertoire.